Production designer: History

 The term production designer was coined by David O. Selznick as he went on to describe the significant contributions of William Cameron Menzies while he was working on the film Gone with the Wind.
 The role went on to become formally established in 1939 with the first Academy Award for Production Design.

 Production design's history began with fundamental and simple painting of backdrops in early cinema.
 Then becoming more sophisticated and advanced with the advent of studio system of the 1920s, which allowed building of elaborate sets.
 Over time, the role of production designers become more than a limited 'artistic' responsibility to a film set.
 They became instrumental in encompassing and capturing the entire visual style of the film throughout the run time.
-Additionally, several studios like MGM, Warner Bros., Universal began establishing their own distinct visual style influenced by their visual designers.
-Italian historical epics like Quo Vadis? and Cabiria compelled American studios to expand their own productions with the new standards they set for ambitious, large-scale set construction.